enkidevs/curriculum/mongodb/intro/aggregation-ii/aggregation-group-ii.md

 Next to summing values with the `$sum` accumulator, there are many more accumulators we can use for the `$group` aggregation pipeline stage.

-We can use the `$avg` accumulator to calculate averages.
+One good example is using the `$avg` accumulator to calculate averages.
 For instance, let's say we want to group all pokémon by their `type` and calculate the average `power` for all pokémon of each `type`.
 We can do so like this:
 ```javascript
 db.pokemon.aggregate([
   {